davidjeyachandran/fasterwebDrupal8/README.md

 # FasterWeb Drupal 8 module

-We believe that **anyone**, **anywhere** with **any device** should be able to access the information and the services that they need... **instantly**.
+We believe that **anyone**, **anywhere** with **any device** should be able to access the information that they need... **instantly**.

-When someone uses your website, their experience depends on where they are, their bandwidth and their device.
-With this module, someone living far from the server, on a 512Kb Internet connection and using an old phone will still get an amazing user experience - sub second page loads on most links.
-The module does not change the first page load on your site - it accelerates subsequent clicks of links in your site.
+Enable the FasterWeb module and your website users will experience webpages that open instantly, after the first page load.

+## How to test it

+Download and enable the FasterWeb module.
+Open your website in a Incognito browser window.
+Click around your site and the FasterWeb service learns.
+Notice that there is no page load - your Drupal site works like a SPA.
+In less than a minute the FasterWeb service begins predicting where you will click and these links open instantly.
+Here's a 40 second video - how to install and test FasterWeb -> https://www.youtube.com/watch?v=6jrDlAFMonY

 ## How it works?